Browse our frequently asked questions to get the most up to date information about our new hospital.

 2020 In October, the Government confirmed us as one of the pathfinder schemes in the 48 new hospitals programme

-Once the OBC is approved we will begin the development of our Full Business Case and begin the procurement of our construction partner.
+We are currently working on our Outline Business Case for the programme, and once that is approved we will begin the development of our Full Business Case and begin the procurement of our construction partner.

 A detailed estimate of the costs for the new hospital will be developed during the preparation of the Outline Business Case.